-- Infection of incision site. - Excessive activity may cause increased pain and swelling; which can lead to other complications. - Repeat surgical procedure. - Tobacco use increases the risk of complications and inhibits healing. - Certain medical conditions increase the risk of complications and inhibit healing. - Numbness or nerve pain around your incision site.
+- \Infection of incision site. - \Excessive activity may cause increased pain and swelling; which can lead to other complications. - \Repeat surgical procedure. - \Tobacco use increases the risk of complications and inhibits healing. - \Certain medical conditions increase the risk of complications and inhibit healing. - \Numbness or nerve pain around your incision site or possibly along the side of your foot

 I have read and understand the above surgical protocol.
-All questions were answered in a language I understood.
-Signature of Patient or Authorized Signature for Patient Date
+A II questions were answered in a language I understood. - Signature of Patient or Authorized Signature for Patient Date